-In November 2019, Wellcome became a Living Wage Funder and made a commitment to ensure that the many thousands of people funded through our UK-based grants are paid at least the real Living Wage.
+Wellcome is a Living Wage Funder and has made a commitment to ensure that the many thousands of people funded through our UK-based grants are paid at least the real Living Wage.
 The real Living Wage is an independently calculated, voluntary rate of pay that is based on the actual cost of living.
-We fund nearly 10,000 people in the UK though our grants.
+We fund nearly 10,000 people in the UK through our grants.
 These are mostly research staff working in UK universities, but we also fund people working in the third sector undertaking public engagement and education activities relating to health.

 Wellcome recognises its responsibility to ensure that we are providing funding to organisations that uphold similar standards to our own.
 This year we have undertaken due diligence on the 25 UK organisations that receive the largest proportion of grant funding from Wellcome (representing more than 90% of Wellcome’s total grant funding within the UK).

 This process ensures that these organisations have appropriate policies and procedures to minimise the risk of modern slavery taking place within their own operations, and that these policies and procedures are reviewed and updated annually

 Many international grant-holders do not explicitly consider modern slavery in their policies and procedures, as this is not a legal requirement for them.
 However, as part of our internal audit process (which applies to both our UK and international grant-holders) our internal audit team:

 - Asks our grant-holders what steps they take to minimise the risk of modern slavery and human trafficking.